-Interestingly, in some cases under this utopian overbooking policy, users may arrive at their returning station and find that there is no vacant parking space to return the vehicle to.
-This may occur because in the look-ahead algorithm, it is assumed that all future demand for journeys outgoing from the destination station will reduce the occupancy of the station.
-But, some renters may decide to abandon the system due to their inability to make a reservation at their destination and therefore the occupancy of the station may be higher than anticipated.
-Here, the system is not penalized for shortages of parking spaces.
-Instead, the users are assumed to leave the system at their destination as if they were allowed to park their vehicles near the station.
-In other words, the station capacity is increased artificially until a parking space becomes available.
-Therefore, all users who made reservations are guaranteed that they will be able to return their vehicles upon arrival at their destination.
+Interestingly, in some rare cases, under this utopian overbooking policy, users may arrive at their returning station and find no vacant parking spaces to return the vehicle to.
+This can occur because in the look-ahead algorithm, it is assumed that all future demand for outgoing journeys from the destination station will reduce the occupancy of that station.
+However, some renters may decide to abandon the system due to their inability to make a this event